pranav04katiyar/Java_Backend/src/OOPS/0_LLD.md

 Advantages of OOPs over Procedural Programming:

-> Reusability: Through classes and objects, and inheritance of common attributes and functions.
+> Re-usability: Through classes and objects, and inheritance of common attributes and functions.

 > Security: Hiding and protecting information through encapsulation.